Reverse Mortgage FAQ

 - Does a Reverse Mortgage require that I make monthly payments?

-The best way to get answers to your specific questions is to contact Rick Today.
+The best way to get answers to your specific questions is to Call or contact Rick Today.

 Q: Does the bank own my home?